National Dance Like a Chicken Day

-We’ve all seen it, it’s utterly ridiculous and usually performed in a bout of intoxicant driven lunacy.
-You tuck your hands into your arm-pits to make ‘wings’, and then you flap like an idiot in time with some particularly unfortunate music.
-All that aside, you’re having complete giggle fits with a bunch of your friends while you behave in a fashion that has the local sanitarium eyeballing you for membership.
+We’ve all seen it, it’s utterly ridiculous and usually performed in a bout of intoxicant-driven lunacy.
+You tuck your hands into your arm-pits to make ‘wings,’ and then you flap like an idiot in time with some particularly unfortunate music.
+All that aside, you have complete giggle fits with a bunch of your friends while you behave in a fashion that has the local sanitarium eyeballing you for membership.

-History of Chicken Dance Day
+History of National Dance Like a Chicken Day

 “Der Ententanz” was the name of the song that inspired all of this, and while the dance has come to be called “The Chicken Dance”, the song itself is called The Duck Dance.
 At least that was its original name, and now it has spread all over the world, undergoing multiple name changes in the process.
 It has been known as everything from The Little Bird Dance to De Vogeltjesdans, or “The dance of the little birds.”

 That episode occurred in the 1950s, and few people outside of the band or Switzerland had any idea that such a strange song existed.
 Things came to a head, however, in the 1970s when a Dutch music producer called Louis Julien van Rijmenant overheard the creator of the song, Werner Thomas, performing it at a hotel in the 1970s.
 It was so unusual, and like nothing that he had ever heard before, he wanted to be a part of its story.